 Compare the best internet speeds in my area

 Internet speeds vary by type of internet, location and ISP provider.
 The fastest internet speeds come with fiber internet from providers such as AT&T, Verizon and CenturyLink, and can reach up to 1,000 Mbps or higher.
 Unfortunately, these speeds are only available in select markets for now.
-That means cable internet and DSL internet providers are the best choice for most internet users in the U.S. who need high-speed internet plans.
+That means cable internet and DSL internet providers are the best choices for most internet users in the U.S. who need high-speed internet plans.

-If you live in a rural area where cable or DSL options are not widely available, satellite internet service may be your best option for high-speed internet.
+If you live in a rural area where cable or DSL options are not widely available, satellite internet service may be the best option for high-speed internet near you.
 Even in remote, rural areas, satellite internet can deliver download speeds of up to 25 Mbps to your home.

 Search for internet providers by state

 Find the best internet options in your area.
 Click on your state to learn more about available wireless internet providers.

 Moving to a large city?
-That means you are going to have many wireless internet providers to choose from in your area.
+You may have multiple options for internet providers near you.
 Below are the cities with some of the most broadband internet options.
-Choose one of the cities below to find internet providers and plans in these areas.
+Choose one of the cities below to find available internet providers and plans.